THIS ARTICLE COVERS

 Don’t forget that your experience and any equivalent education you have can often be used in place of GCSEs and A-Levels.

 If you know of a particular company you are interested in, contact them directly.
 This is an excellent way to ensure that you have all the entry requirements and that you are entirely aware of what their apprenticeship programme looks like.
-Furthermore, it will also allow you to qualify the company, its culture and make sure it’s right for you.
+Furthermore, it will also allow you to qualify the company and its culture and make sure it’s right for you.

 ECL believe in the importance of supporting the next generation of civil engineering professionals.
 Throughout the year, we have a number of civil engineering apprenticeship and training positions available, and it’s one of the many ways to ensure a sustainable workforce with the skills and talent we need to push our business to the next level.